Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 ![The default "move" action with its multiple bindings highlighted](./Images/ActionWithMultipleBindings.png)<br/>
 _The default "Move" action in the Actions Editor window, displaying the multiple bindings associated with it._

+### Binding Properties

-If you select a Binding, you can edit its properties in the right-hand pane of the window:
+When you select a binding (as opposed to an action) in the center pane of the Actions Editor window, you can edit its properties in the right-hand pane of the window:

 ![Binding Properties](Images/BindingProperties.png)

-#### Picking Controls
+### Picking Controls

 The most important property of any Binding is the [control path](Controls.md#control-paths) it's bound to.
 To edit it, open the __Path__ drop-down list.
 This displays a Control picker window.